shira1008/JavaScript-small-DOM-projects-/README.md

 ### 1. Background color flipper :
 changing the backgrond color,
-I created two options: simple and hex:
+I created two options: simple and hex
 - Simple : using an array of 8 colors that I set.
 - Hex : using an array witn numbers 0-9 and letters A-F and randomly crate an hex value.